Suzanne’s story and mission for The Frew Group

 How Suzanne went from the corporate world to disaster recovery and emergency management

-I grew up in Alabama, under the dueling shadows of the civil rights period and the Huntsville NASA community’s attitude of “let’s create the future together.”
-I cared deeply about ending racism and poverty and about the continuing work for the civil and human rights of all people, and worked towards equity and justice.
+Suzanne grew up in Alabama, under the dueling shadows of the civil rights period and the Huntsville NASA community’s attitude of “let’s create the future together.”
+She cared deeply about ending racism and poverty and about the continuing work for the civil and human rights of all people, and worked toward equity and justice.

-But after graduate school, I quickly got disillusioned with the tight confines and narrow focus of the corporate world, so I signed up to volunteer for the Red Cross.
+But after graduate school, she quickly got disillusioned with the tight confines and narrow focus of the corporate world, so she signed up to volunteer for the Red Cross.

-On my first day of training, I met a leader from the Federal Emergency Management Agency (FEMA) who was intrigued by my professional cross-cultural communications experience.
-And before I knew it, I was on a plane to the FEMA field office on Guam as a public information officer.
+On her first day of training, she met a leader from the Federal Emergency Management Agency (FEMA) who was intrigued by her professional cross-cultural communications experience.
+And before she knew it, she was on a plane to the FEMA field office on Guam as a public information officer.

 “From the beginning, I saw the importance of reaching every person in a community and making sure everyone is included, involved, and served.
 And in order to do that, you have to innovate constantly, think critically, and be nimble.”